President Trump to visit Alabama in wake of tornadoes that killed at least 23

 Breaking News Emails

-President Donald Trump said Tuesday that on Friday he will visit Alabama, where tornadoes tore through over the weekend, killing at least 23 people.
+President Donald Trump will visit Alabama on Friday in the wake of the tornadoes that tore through the region over the weekend killing at least 23.

 Several tornadoes hit parts of eastern Alabama on Sunday afternoon, including a "monster tornado," which reached an estimated wind speed of 170 mph — an EF4, according to Chris Darden of the National Weather Service.